 - a.
-Consultation Visit in Progress. - ➤ If an on-site consultation visit is in progress, it will take priority over OSHA programmed inspections as outlined below.
-An on-site consultation visit will be considered "in progress" in relation to the working conditions, hazards, or situations covered by the visit from the beginning of the opening conference through the end of the correction due dates and any extensions thereof.
-If an on-site consultation visit is already in progress, it will terminate when one of the following OSHA compliance inspections is about to take place:
+Consultation Visit in Progress.

+- ➤ If an On-Site Consultation Visit is in progress, it will take priority over OSHA programmed inspections as outlined below.
+An On-Site Consultation Visit will be considered "in progress" in relation to the working conditions, hazards, or situations covered by the visit from the beginning of the opening conference through the end of the correction due dates and any extensions thereof.
+If an On-Site Consultation Visit is already in progress, it will terminate when one of the following OSHA unprogrammed inspections is about to take place:

+- o Imminent danger inspection;

+- Fatality/catastrophe inspection;

+- o Complaint inspections; and/or

+- Other critical inspections, as determined by the Assistant Secretary.